bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-19 15:17 Wednesday

-- [ ] Collapsable toggle for status upates
+- [ ] Collapsable toggle for status updates to display most recent
-  display most recent
+  - [ ] Css it to look active with the finger link

 - [ ] Fix colours on search bar
 - [ ] Make status date default to today
 - [ ] Zebra stripe tables to make them more readable in wide screen